 - Standing desks under $500 is where the bulk of the models are, including almost everything that you’ll find sold on Amazon.
 These are, to a one, made in China, and truly “commodity grade.”
 Even if the maker has an American-looking website it’s a Chinese company behind it, and often completely without any physical presence in the US.
 This is the stuff where if it breaks you just toss it and buy a new one because the warranties are generally worthless; these desks generally have a low useful life expectancy, high rates of out-of-the-box failure and shipping damage, and put the greatest amount of assembly burden on the consumer.
 We’ve reviewed many—none of them getting decent ratings—but if you’re budget constrained then definitely read our reviews to ferret out the least-worst of these options.

 - Standing desks between $500 and $800 is where the meat of the market is in dollar volume.
 This is where major ecommerce standing desk brands like Uplift, Fully, Flexispot, Autonomous and Vari generally focus.
 These products are more likely to be purchased off the brand’s website than through Amazon.
 Many are actually American companies, but they make their products in China.
 The quality is going to be better than the sub-$500 tier, but never as good as actual American-made standing desks.
 By and large we still consider the vast majority of desks in this tier to be “commodity grade,” even though they may come with longer warranties.
-We say virtually all because there are just a handful of American-made standing desks in this category now, the iMovR Jaxson Compact Desk joining its predecessor the iMovR Energize, and the ZipDesk, near the top end of the $800 range.
+We say virtually all because there are just a handful of American-made standing desks in this category now, the iMovR Jaxson Compact Desk joining its predecessor the iMovR Energize (now discontinued), and the ZipDesk, near the top end of the $800 range.